mehmet-ylcnky/denarborea/README.md

 Her observation reminded me of the Unix `tree` command that has served well for decades for developers who spend their daily life in `Terminal` (including myself).
 Directory structures are just like trees—each folder a branch, each file a leaf, all connected in a hierarchy that makes sense once you can see it clearly.

-But as projects grew more complex, I found myself wanting more: *What if I could see which files changed in Git?
+I found myself wanting more: *What if I could see which files changed in Git?
 What if I could filter by size or extension?
 What if I could export the structure as JSON for documentation?*

-That's when Dena's love for trees and my developer needs came together. **DenArborea** combines my daughter's name with *arborea* (Latin for "tree-like"), creating a tool that builds upon the classic `tree` command with modern features:
+That's when Dena's love for plants and my developer needs came together. **DenArborea** combines my daughter's name with *arborea* (Latin for "tree-like"), creating a tool that builds upon the classic `tree` command with modern features:
 - **Git integration** to see modified files at a glance (`--git-status`)
 - **Smart filtering** to find large files or specific extensions (`--min-size 100MB -e rs`)
 - **Multiple output formats** for documentation and automation (`--format json`)